Meditation: These Simple Techniques Can Help You Unwind

 The body scan method allows you to familiarise yourself with your body, thoughts and feelings as well as centre your attention for a short period of time.

-When finished on cycle, repeat four more times or until you feel yourself begin to relax
+4. Repeat four more times or until you feel yourself begin to relax

 Follow these simple instructions to practice progressive muscle relaxation: